Covariant equations of motion of massive spinning particles in a background Yang-Mills field: Hamiltonian formalism for constrained systems

 The choice of $\xi_\alpha$ is not unique.
 In practice, one can select $N-R$ constraints from arbitrary combinations of the $\phi_a$, where $N$ is the total number of constraints and $R$ is the number of first-class constraints (equivalently, the rank of $\mathcal{C}$).
 As long as the matrix

 is invertible, i.e., $\det(\Delta) \neq 0$, the chosen $\xi_\alpha$ constitute a valid set of second-class constraints.

-Since $H_T$ contains only the primary first-class constraints, while the Dirac--Bergmann algorithm may generate additional secondary (or higher-stage) first-class constraints, Dirac proposed enlarging the Hamiltonian to include all of them.
+Since $H_T$ contains only the primary first-class constraints, while the Dirac-Bergmann algorithm may generate additional secondary (or higher-stage) first-class constraints, Dirac proposed enlarging the Hamiltonian to include all of them.
 This leads to the \emph{extended Hamiltonian},

 where the $\chi_i$ denote all first-class constraints and $\lambda_i$ are arbitrary Lagrange multipliers.
 With this extension, the time evolution of any phase-space function $F$ is governed by the Poisson bracket with $H_E$: